Butterbeer No Bake Cookies

 - Drop: Place scoops of the cookie mixture out on parchment paper and allow to harden for at least one hour.

-Absolutely! make the recipe as directed and let them fully set before putting them in a freezer bag and squeezing out any excess air.
+Make the recipe as directed and let them fully set before putting them in a freezer bag and squeezing out any excess air.
 Sit at room temperature to thaw.
 Enjoy within 3 months.

-More Butterbeer Recipes
+More Butterbeer Recipes!

-- Harry Potter Butterbeer Cupcakes
+- Harry Potter Butterbeer Cupcakes – Best enjoyed with your favorite Harry Potter Movie!

-If you’ve tried this recipe please let me know how you liked it in the comments below and leave a review, I love hearing from you!
-And don’t forget to tag me – @sugarandsoulco – on Instagram and Pinterest with your photos!
-You can also Subscribe to my Newsletter so you never miss a delicious recipe again!
+If you’ve tried this recipe, please let leave a review in the comments below.
+I love hearing from you!
+Don’t forget to tag me – @sugarandsoulco – on Instagram and Pinterest with your photos, or join our Sugar & Soul Show-offs Community and share them there.

 Butterbeer No Bake Cookies